cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   subgroup of the multiplicative group.
 To be NTT-friendly, the order of this subgroup MUST be a power of 2.

-* `GEN_ORDER: int` is the order of a multiplicative subgroup generated by `Field.gen()`.
+* `GEN_ORDER: int` is the order of the multiplicative subgroup generated by `Field.gen()`.
 This is the smallest positive integer for which `Field.gen()**Field.GEN_ORDER == Field(1)`.